atomius0/mirai-mod-config/ControlPanelConfigOptions.md

 ### Mod:
 When the MirAI Control Panel is started, it looks for files ending with "_Mod.lua", and places them into the list box 'Mod'.

 In this list box, the user can select the Mod he wants to use.

-When the user clicks on "Save configuration", the selected module is saved to "SelectedMod.lua".
+When the user clicks on "Save configuration", the selected module is written to "SelectedMod.lua"
+as:

+	require "./AI/USER_AI/selected_Mod.lua"

+where "selected_Mod.lua" is the Mod that the user selected.

 SelectedMod.lua looks like this by default: